-We now study the scaling properties of GIRF (Algorithm~\ref{alg:1}) with respect to increasing dimension.
-GIRF methodology converts a filtering problem with highly informative observations into one that deals with a slower rate of incoming information, at the expense of operating on a refined time scale.
-There are many results in the literature which concern the stability of particle filters, see for example \citet{delmoral2001stability, delmoral2004feynman, legland2004stability, whiteley13, giraud2017nonasymptotic}.
+GIRF converts a filtering problem with highly informative observations into one that deals with a slower rate of incoming information, at the expense of operating on a refined time scale.
+There are many results in the literature which concern the stability of particle filters \citep[see for example][]{delmoral2001stability, delmoral2004feynman, legland2004stability, whiteley2013stability, giraud2017nonasymptotic}.
 However, these results do not directly address the scaling with respect to increasing dimension.
 Another major issue in applying these results to the ``infill'' scenario we study in which the number of intermediate time steps $\nr$ is increasing is that the number of time steps needed for the mixing of the latent process conditional on data increases proportionally with $\nr$.
 We provide a novel theoretical analysis of the scaling rate when the number of intermediate time steps grow linearly with the amount of information each observation carries, which in turn increases with the model dimension.
-In particular, we provide a finite sample bound on the filtering error (Theorem~\ref{thm:main}) and asymptotic bounds on the variance of the likelihood estimate (Theorem~\ref{thm:asympVar_l}) and filter estimates (Theorem~\ref{thm:asympVar_f}) for GIRF (Algorithm~\ref{alg:1}).
-These bounds show how intermediate resampling and the guide function can remedy the otherwise problematic dimensional scaling properties of particle filters.
+In particular, we provide a finite sample bound on the filtering error (Theorem~\ref{thm:main}) and asymptotic bounds on the variance of the likelihood estimate (Theorem~\ref{thm:asympVar_l}) and filter estimates (Theorem~\ref{thm:asympVar_f}) for GIRF.
+These bounds show how intermediate propagation and resampling and the guide function can remedy the otherwise problematic dimensional scaling properties of particle filters.